abhyaasa/Svadhyaya/dev-notes.md

 You test and build with the current **flavor** of your choice.
 Change the flavor with `gulp flavor --name NAME`.
 The distribution comes with support for the `test` flavor, but that may not be the current flavor of distribution branches.

-There must be a subdirectory of `www/data/flavors` for every flavor in use, with structure similar to the test flavor.

-`./resources` link points to `./data/flavors/<current flavor>/resources/` of the current flavor for to keep the `ionic resources` command happy.
+`./resources` link points to `flavors/<current flavor>/resources/` to keep the `ionic resources` command happy.

-There is a `data/FLAVOR` and `www/data/FLAVOR` directory for each `FLAVOR`.
-The former has a `cdecks` subdirectory and the latter `library` and `media` subdirectories.
+There is a `data/FLAVOR` and `flavors/FLAVOR` directory for each `FLAVOR`.
+The former has a `cdecks` subdirectory and the latter `library` and `media` subdirectories, and may have additional data driving custom behavior.
 If a deck contains media file references, those files are in a subdirectory of the `media` directory named after the deck.

 ## Tools